whylucify1/DNSC6301/README.md

   * Black-to-White AIR: 0.85
   * Female-to-Male AIR: 1.02
   * Hispanic-to-White AIR: 0.83
-  * After we change the cutoff from 0.2 to 0.18 the AIR of after change cutoff the AIR of "hispanic-to-white" and "black-to-white AIR" are both higher than cutoff = 0.2. but the AIR of "female-male" is decline. <br>

 * **Correlation Heatmap**
 ![Correlation Heatmap](heatmap1.png)
-  * From this heatmap we can know that from the heatmap we can know the AMT is highly correlated other AMT, and the payment is highly correlated with otehr payment.
-It means if a people have a better payment in the history he will have a better payment in the future. <br>
+ * From this heatmap we can know that AMT is highly correlated other AMT, and the payment is highly correlated with otehr payment. <br>
-  * We also can know from this plot is the race havea negatively correlated with the final result, it means some people will be discrmination.<br>
+ * We also can know from this plot that race has a negative correlation with the final result, it means some people will experience discrmination.<br>

 * **The table of AUC Value.** <br>